-TL;DR: CCP wrote a four-months-long pve event with a scripted end-result as a lead up to the new content, then gave sneak peak access to it half of the participants in the event, leaving the other half further away from accessing it than the average player who did not participate at all.
+TL;DR: CCP wrote a four-months-long pve event with a scripted end-result as a lead up to the new content, then gave sneak peak access to it half of the participants in the event, leaving the other half further away from accessing it than the average player who did not participate at all, without any benefits for that to compensate.
 We were interested in the content and as thanks we are blocked out from it.
 This was a dick move.

 Wall of text follows with more in-depth explanation.
 If you feel the need to press reply and bash me based on the TL;DR, please read to the end.
 The very end also has a suggested solution.